jonnlai/woolly/README.md

 #### Target Market

-Woolly target environmentally aware individuals aged 25-45, primarily in urban areas, who value sustainability, craftsmanship, and design aesthetics.
+Woolly target environmentally aware individuals aged 25-45, primarily in urban areas, who value sustainability, artisanry, and design aesthetics.
 These customers are willing to pay a premium for eco-friendly, ethically sourced products.

 #### Value Proposition